tokenring-ai/metrics/README.md

 - **State Persistence**: Costs are persisted across sessions using the agent's state management system
 - **Agent Integration**: Seamlessly integrates with Token Ring agents via the MetricsService
 - **Command Interface**: Provides `/costs` command to display current cost metrics
+- **RPC Endpoints**: Query and stream cost summaries for dashboard integration
 - **Type-Safe**: Fully typed with TypeScript and Zod schemas
 - **Plugin Architecture**: Installable as a Token Ring plugin for easy integration